 To complicate matters further, there are foreign powers who aggressively seek to undermine America at every turn, and they know how to use our technologies to social-engineer us on a mass scale.

 America is still portrayed as being red versus blue.
 There are the traditional conservatives who are typically religious.
 I am not a religious conservative, but I support their freedom of religion 100% (as long as they’re not telling me what to do).

 Then there are the Obama Democrats, who believe America can be united, that as a country we share a common dream.
-For the most part I put myself in the latter camp, but I tend to take it issue by issue, like the ancient Romans did, back when there were no sides.
+For the most part I put myself in this camp, but I tend to take it issue by issue, like the ancient Romans did, back when there were no sides.

 There emerged two new camps in the ten years I was gone: MAGA and Woke, though I view them both as part of the same phenomenon.
-The MAGA / Woke dragon is forever chasing its tail.
+The MAGA / Woke dragon is forever chasing its own tail.
 This horrific monster was summoned from a wicked brew, the final ingredient of which was Social Media.
 For now I’ll describe the dragon and its tail as if they’re separate because that’s how they’re known.
 It’s the best I can do in a two-truth world.

 Then there is the new left, generally known as Woke.
 They don’t want to make America great again.
 They want to make America great for the first time.
 This camp sees America through the lens of oppressor versus oppressed, where those with the most grievances are most revered.

 (Hey, wait a minute, this sounds suspiciously like the Marxist hierarchy of oppression described by to me by a self-proclaimed communist professor I had in my political science studies of the early 90’s.
 Coincidence?
 Uh, yes?)

 These days, Woke culture dominates American entertainment, media outlets, higher education (and by extension, science), and the corporate world.
 It is divisive because it seems tailor-made to infuriate the people it ostensibly wants to protect.